blog

 3. Apply Warm Compresses

-Warming the area can help improve blood flow and tissue oxygenation
+Warming the area can improve blood flow and tissue oxygenation.

 4. Administer Hyaluronidase if Using Hyaluronic Acid Filler

-This enzyme breaks down hyaluronic acid and is used to reverse the filler and relieve the blockage
+This enzyme breaks down hyaluronic acid.
+It reverses the filler and relieves the blockage.

 5. Contact a Medical Director or Physician Immediately